Maryland DUI and DWI Lawyers

-The key distinction between a DUI and DWI is one of degree.
+The key distinction between a DUI and DWI in Maryland is one of degree.
 A DUI is much more serious and requires that a person’s normal coordination be substantially impaired by alcohol.
 A DWI is less serious and requires that alcohol has impaired the person’s normal coordination to some extent.
 A jury is also permitted to find that a defendant is guilty of a DWI based solely on a BAC of .07, unlike a DUI.

 This means that you can be charged with, and convicted of a DWI, even though your actual driving was not affected by your alcohol consumption.
 You do have the right to refuse to submit to a blood or breath test, and a jury may not consider this as per se proof of guilt.